Table Of Contents

 Can You Record Someone Inside Your Home Without Their Knowledge?

-Nevada’s two-party consent law for audio recordings means that without everyone’s consent, you may face legal repercussions.
-Video recordings, however, fall under a one-party consent rule, requiring permission from at least one person to legally share or disclose the video.
+Video recordings fall under a one-party consent rule.
+It requires permission from at least one person to legally share the video.

 State Laws on Recording Phone Calls: What You Need to Know

-38 states and the District of Columbia require one-party consent for recording phone calls and other conversations, while the other 11 states have what are considered two-party laws and actually mandate that all parties must give their permission before a conversation can be recorded
+“38 states and the District of Columbia require one-party consent for recording phone calls and other conversations, while the other 11 states have what are considered two-party laws and actually mandate that all parties must give their permission before a conversation can be recorded.”

 Variations in Phone Call Recording Laws

-Nevada’s law is officially a one-party consent rule, but the state Supreme Court has treated it as an all-party consent law.
+State laws can be even more nuanced.
+For instance, Nevada’s law is a one-party consent rule, but the state Supreme Court has treated it as an all-party consent law.
+In Maryland, all-party consent is required, but courts in the state has ruled that it applies only with a “reasonable expectation of privacy.”

 Recording Phone Calls Across State Lines